JAForbes/blog/public/posts/why-cohost-is-good.md

 - `#bird`

 Bookmarked tags and muted tags are kind of the antithesis of eachother, you expand your scope with a bookmarked tag and reduce it again by muting some subset.

-E.g. My `#bird` feed has no furries in it, so its just people posting photos of birds.
-It isn't hard to tune your experience, we don't need algorithms for this.

 ### Following "Inbox"